A Half-Day Symposium 22nd July 1pm - 4pm

 Preference may be given to current or past students of the College who meet the selection criteria described above.

 We welcome enquiries from disabled students.
-The nature of our old buildings inevitably makes access difficult to some areas, We have various contingency plans which can be brought into effect and we regard problems as challenges to be overcome.
-Please contact the Academic Administrator, Ms. Lucy Traves, directly and let us know what your needs are: in most cases we can and will meet them.
+The nature of our old buildings inevitably makes access difficult to some areas, but we have various contingency plans which can be brought into effect and we regard problems as challenges to be overcome.
+Please contact the Academic Administrator, Ms. Lucy Traves and let us know what your needs are: in most cases we can and will meet them.